KennyQiH/FitnessTracker/README.md

 - To make use of the user class two more classes had to be made

+(Please put here if anything you want to add)
+Things to add:
+-

 ## Class Diagram
 ```mermaid
 %%{init: {'theme':'forest'}}%%